libAtoms/workflow/README.md

 For examples and more information see [documentation](https://libatoms.github.io/workflow/)

-NOTE: because of the very large time intervals between official ASE releases, `wfl` is typically set up for (and tested against) the latest ASE gitlab repo `master` branch.
-Recent changes that require this support include variable cell minimization using `FrechetCellFilter` and `Espresso` calculator configuration.
-See documentation link above for installation instructions.
+`wfl` its dependendensies may be installed vi `pip install wfl`.

+NOTE: `wfl` is only tested against the latest ASE pip release, currently v3.23.
+For the time being, ASEv3.22 is allowed with the most recent branch of `wfl`, hoewever, not fully supported (e.g. the correct file-based calculator keywords must be specified by the user).

 # Recent changes